ozon/b3-plugin-weaponlimiterbf3/README.md

 ﻿WeaponLimiterBF3 plugin for Big Brother Bot
 ===========================================
 This plugin is for the [B3 Bot](http://www.bigbrotherbot.net/).
-It allows to ban weapons in Battlefield 3.
+It allows to ban weapons in Battlefield 3/4.

 ### Features
+- support Battlefield 3 and Battlefield 4
 - Allows to ban weapons per map and gametype
 - penalized players